Napoleon in Germany

 I am the successor, not of Louis XIV, but of Charlemagne".

 Fly London to Berlin and travel to Dresden where we check-in to our hotel for three nights.
-Welcome drinks and introductory talk.
+Welcome drink and introductory talk.

 Day 2.
 Dresden.